ptyagicodecamp/android-recipes/Flavors/README.md

 In this example, the free version will be published on Play Store with packageId/applicationId as `com.pcc.flavors.free` and paid one will have `com.pcc.flavors.paid`.

-Note: I'll be showing `build.gradle` with all the configuration until til point.
+Note: I'll be showing `build.gradle` with all the configuration until this point.

 ```
 android {